wpdas/near-social-bridge/README.md

 ### useWidgetView

-Provides access to methods and props which can affect the Widget View:
+Provides access to methods and props which can affect the BOS Component View:

 ```ts
 import { useWidgetView } from 'near-social-bridge'